jordansissel/sysadvent/2012/20/article.md

     create_resources('freebsd::network::interface', $interfaces)

-The puppet type `shell_config` just sets a key value pair in a specified file, which is really useful for FreeBSD systems where lots of the configuration is exactly that.
+The Puppet type `shell_config` just sets a key value pair in a specified file, which is really useful for FreeBSD systems where lots of the configuration is exactly that.

 Now that we have network configuration for the firewall, lets do some filtering on those interfaces.
-In the same spirit as before, we'll look up some data from a file and use puppet to enforce it.
+In the same spirit as before, we'll look up some data from a file and use Puppet to enforce it.

 For those new to PF, tables are named lists of address or networks, so you can refer to the names throughout your rule set.
 This keeps your code much cleaner